MakerThornhill/Syma_X5C_servo/README.md

 ### Code breakdown

 #### Adafruit softServo Library
 If using the basic trinket you'll need to include the [Adafruit_SoftServo library](https://github.com/adafruit/Adafruit_SoftServo), since the standard Arduino IDE servo library will not work with 8 bit AVR microcontrollers.
+This isn't a problem for the Trinket M0.

 You'll also need to periodically refresh the servo (see the [Adafruit trinket servo control guide](https://learn.adafruit.com/trinket-gemma-servo-control/overview)).